 I would never have imagined such things were now being manufactured in the surrounding little old (vintage) homes.

-Then I watched him walk down the row of apartments, rattling the knob of every front door, to make sure residents were locked in for the night.
+The security guard then walked down our row of apartments and rattled each doorknob, to make sure residents were locked in for the night.

-The owner/chef is so kind, and the server so thoughtful, their energy alone is worth the trip.
+And the owner (chef) is so kind, the server so thoughtful, their energy alone is worth the trip.